cligs/pyzeta/HOWTO.md

 - Run from the IDE.

+## What is necessary to run the analyses?

+The script expects the following as input.
+See the `sample-input` folder for an example.

+- A folder with plain text files.
+They need to be in UTF-8 encoding.
+The files should all be in one folder.
+- A metadata file with category information about each file, identified through "idno" = filename.
+The metadata file should be a CSV file, with the ";" used as the separator character.
+- A file with stopwords, one per line

 ## What kind of output does pyzeta produce?

-The sample output folder contains some examples of what pyzeta produces:
+The folder `sample-output/results` contains some examples of what pyzeta produces:

 - A matrix containing the features used with their proportions in each partition and their resulting zeta score
 - A plot showing the most distinctive words as a horizontal bar chart.